 Oakland County Sheriff's Office, Patrol Services

+In 2013, there were over 593 hours of search and rescue, 1,560 hours of contracted lake patrol, and 2,713 hours of jump boat patrol.
 The Marine Unit trains and educates students in boater, snowmobile, and hunter safety.
 In 2013, there were 280 people certified in Boater Safety, and 50 people certified in Hunter Safety courses.